Allen J. Bard Award in Electrochemical Science

 Eligibility criteria

-The recipient will be distinguished for paradigm shifting contributions in the fields of electrochemical science and recognized for exceptionally creative experimental or theoretical studies that have opened new directions in electroanalytical chemistry or electrocatalysis.
-The recipient does not need to be a member of The Electrochemical Society.
+The recipient is distinguished for paradigm shifting contributions in the fields of electrochemical science and recognized for exceptionally creative experimental or theoretical studies that opened new directions in electroanalytical chemistry or electrocatalysis.
+Membership in The Electrochemical Society is not required.

 Nomination guidelines